 McConnell has often come to her defense.
 In 2013, after her heritage was singled out as the reason why jobs were shipped to China by a Kentucky super PAC, he told Republican supporters at a dinner "Elaine Chao is just as much an American as any of the rest of them.
 In fact, she had to go through a lot more to become American."

-Trump's selection of Chao is a departure from his pledge to "drain the swap" and promote Washington outsiders, as she is a well-connected establishment figure.
+Trump's selection of Chao is a departure from his pledge to "drain the swamp" and promote Washington outsiders, as she is a well-connected establishment figure.
 As transportation secretary, she will play a key role in implementing Trump's proposed plan to spend US$1 million on infrastructure over the next 10 years.